selfcustody/krux-file-signer/README.md

 ### Install dev tools

-The krux-file-signer code is a Python script that should be installed with Poetry.
+The `ksigner` code is a Python script that should be installed with Poetry.
 To generate a new `poetry.lock` file use: `poetry lock --no-update`.